 Driving while under the influence (DUI) charges can result in severe penalties for the accused; that’s why it’s crucial you be on your best behavior at a DUI checkpoint.
 Unfortunately, not everyone knows how or what they should do at a DUI checkpoint, but luckily Monroe & King, P.A. is here to help.
 In this blog post, we will talk about three things you should do at DUI checkpoints.

 When police pull you over at a DUI checkpoint, it isn’t necessarily because you broke the law or look drunk.
 In fact, police must follow a procedure that randomizes whom they’ll pull over when stopping cars at a DUI checkpoint.
 For example, when establishing a DUI checkpoint police may decide to follow a rule such as, “stop every third car.”
 Therefore, if you’re stopped at a DUI checkpoint, stay calm: it’s more than likely an unlucky coincidence.

 Many people believe that police can’t stop them at a DUI checkpoint because it’s unconstitutional.
 While police typically must adhere to laws regarding the probable cause (having a legal reason to pull you over) during traffic stops, they do not have to follow these laws to stop you at a DUI checkpoint.
 Therefore, if police ask you to stop at a DUI checkpoint, you should always stop.

 3. Keep Quiet

 We hope this information guides you through a routine DUI checkpoint.
-However, if you are charged with a DUI, Scott Monroe Law can help you fight your case!
+However, if you are charged with a DUI, Monroe & King, P.A. can help you fight your case!

 Call (904) 474-3115 now for a free consultation concerning your DUI case!